Welcome to impressit

 For instance, employee evaluation programs might seem ideal for ML-based analysis.
 They offer potential correlations between individual characteristics and innovation success.
 However, a multitude of case studies have shown that no matter how rigorous, the analysis often surfaces no meaningful patterns.
 Success or failure often hinges on random, unobservable variables, like the mood of the contributor or evaluator.

 Solution: Focus on domains where decision quality varies significantly between experts and beginners.
-If an experienced senior manager has repeated success with, for example, a pricing strategy or supplier selection, or hiring, this indicates a pattern that might be useful for your organization.
+If an experienced senior manager has repeated success with, for example, a pricing strategy, supplier selection, or hiring, this indicates a pattern that might be useful for your organization.
 Human decision-makers also rely on pattern recognition.
 This algorithm is simply the mind, and the data set is experience.

 Another option is to work with academic researchers.
 Most academics are not under the immediate pressure of profit.
 They are paid to identify curious patterns in data, and they are able to conduct a wider range of unprofitable searches than most businesses are willing to allow.
 This is often a valuable opportunity for training doctoral students, and can be a win-win situation for the students and the researchers.